 If conditions are wet or particularly chilly, then thermal bib shorts are a nice option to have, adding just a little extra insulation.
 Le Col's version features a soft fleece lining, and a treatment that means they repel water to keep the very worst off should you encounter spring showers.

-Base layers for spring and autumn cycling
+Base layers for spring cycling

 With temperatures differing greatly from morning to noon, you'll want a quality base layer that will ward off the chill early on, but wick sweat when the sun begins to shine.
 Quick drying materials are essential, especially with the chance of a short shower rarely off the cards.

 Lightweight mesh base layers should be reserved for the summer months - in spring and autumn you'll likely be fine pairing your summer jersey with the same short sleeved base layer you'd wear through winter.